 - Background and Pattern (foreground) colours are enabled.

 - The shading terminology is directly related to the Pattern colour choice.
-For instance, if you leave the Background “colour” as White, and select a Pattern colour, 25% shading means exactly what I would expect: a 25% of the colour you choose.
+For instance, if the Background "colour" is White, when selecting a Pattern colour, 25% shading means exactly what I would expect: 25% of the colour chosen.

-- You can select two colours (one background, one foreground) to create a new colour (think of your primary school colour wheel experiments: red and blue make purple!).
+- You can select two colours (one background, one foreground) to create a new colour (think of a primary school colour wheel experiment: red and blue make purple!).

 - The other patterns